-As previously noted, the majority of our Sourcing Supply Chain Partners are located in China across a wide number of regions, however, all are covered by an extensive centralised legal framework that gives all workers a range of rights and protections against exploitation and discrimination including:
+As previously noted, most of our Sourcing Supply Chain Partners are in China across a wide number of regions, however, all are covered by an extensive centralised legal framework that gives all workers a range of rights and protections against exploitation and discrimination including:

 The only official union recognised by the Government and allowed to practice is the ALL-CHINA FEDERATION OF TRADE UNIONS (ACFTU).
 All local, industry, or enterprise-level unions and associations must work under Worker Representatives/Committees and the National Law mandates Trade Unions and designated associations to protect the rights and interests of workers and to negotiate on their behalf.